You are not crazy, something is wrong with the church!

 THE CRITICAL EVENTS THAT CHANGED THE CHURCH

-A Numos accepts the core Mormon beliefs that Joseph Smith was a prophet, the Book of Mormon is scripture, and that the original Church founded by Joseph Smith had divine authority, but unlike the typical Active Latter-Day Saint, Numos identify that something changed along the way for the Church.
+Numos accept the core Mormon beliefs that Joseph Smith was a prophet, the Book of Mormon is scripture, and that the original Church founded by Joseph Smith had divine authority, but unlike the typical Active Latter-Day Saint, Numos identify that something changed along the way for the Church.
 This development caused the Church to lose its once-sacred powers, revelation, and position, which gave room for false doctrine and missteps that rightfully fuel Anti-Mormon and questioning members' sentiment.

 There is a pattern of events initiated by the Lord in the early years of the Church that occurred, showing when and why the Church lost its divine authority and became like any other man-made church.
 The general membership's failure to repent led to the final penalty, much like the Children of Israel who were kept out of the Promised Land.